itsektionen/songlist/songs/120_My_heart_will_go_on.md

 Near, far, wherever you are,
 I believe that the heart does go on.
 Once more you open the door
-And you're here in my heart and my heart will go on and on.
+and you're here in my heart and my heart will go on and on.

 You're here, there's nothing I fear,